Autodrop3d/Autodrop3dServer/README.md

-# Spark Maker Space Management System (SMSMS for short)
+# Autodrop3D server.
+Code seperated from SMSMS

-The SMSMS is written in PHP using the Laravel Framework
+The Autodrop3D is written in PHP using the Laravel Framework

-It has been developed for use at the Spark MakerSpace. http://spark.coop
+Autodrop3dD provides a web base queue to manage a fleet of 3d printers.

-It's long-term functionality goals include management of membership, billing, building security, automated 3D printers, email, and the public-facing website.
+Autodrop 3d manages 3d model slicing, comunication with 3d printer client scripts and managment of CAD model data.

 The project is licensed under the MIT License (see LICENSE.MD)